Skip to content

 In the example above, you can read the instructions aloud like this:

-1. Take the area f.size() (which is a rectangle), and cut it into three vertical pieces (making horizontal cuts).
+1. Take the area f.area() (which is a rectangle), and cut it into three vertical pieces (making horizontal cuts).

 2. The first section will be 3 lines tall